SET SOME GOALS!

 S T E P O N E

-Make a list of your health priorities and rank them in order of importance.
+Make a list of your health and/or environmental priorities and rank them in order of importance.
 Take into consideration your motivation and readiness to make permanent changes.
 They can be broad or specific at this stage.

 Remember, these are not short term goals, they are permanent lifestyle changes.
 Don't set goals unless you are committed to sticking to them permanently.